diemonch/diemonch/README.md

 - 👋 Hi, I’m Ravishankar (@diemonch)
 - 👀 I’m interested in ... .Javascript, Nodejs, React and AWS
 - 🌱 I’m currently learning ...
-React and Maria DB
+Spring Boot, Vue and Maria DB
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: ravishankard_2k9@yahoo.com